pyhoneybot/honeybot/docs/source/How_Tos/documentation.rst

 Generating docs
 ^^^^^^^^^^^^^^^

 Once you’re set up you can test if sphinx works properly in `honeybot/docs/`_ directory, by changing to 'html' folder, opening a terminal and typing **'sphinx-build ../docs/source/ .'**.
-This will take the *.rst files in `honeybot/docs/source*`_ and ‘make’ them into html in 'html/' folder that contains the **gh-pages** branch.
+This will take the *.rst* files in
+`honeybot/docs/source/`_ and ‘make’ them into html in 'html/' folder that contains the 'gh-pages' branch.
 If it shows any warning you’ll have to fix them before committing, otherwise the documentation wont be automatically build once you push your changes to Github.
 Next you can 'add' and 'commit' these changes into your fork by typing:

 **git add \***